-Whilst the Radio Joint Audience Research study (RAJAR) undoubtedly leads the way in reporting radio listenership, this method isn’t available to the vast majority of community radio stations, like Somer Valley FM, because their broadcast area is too small.
-The Somer Valley project didn’t seek to mirror RAJAR, rather it needed to provide a reliable measure of listenership, on a budget.
+While the Radio Joint Audience Research study (RAJAR) undoubtedly leads the way in reporting radio listenership, this method isn’t available to the vast majority of community radio stations, like Somer Valley FM, because their broadcast area is too small.
+The Somer Valley project didn’t seek to mirror RAJAR; instead, it needed to provide a reliable measure of listenership, on a budget.

 The challenge for Cognisant was to translate the broadcast area map, with its patchy coverage, into something compatible with Office of National Statistics (ONS) datasets that would allow for a reliable assessment of the resident population.